 Expedition 23, 24, 25 HQ Visit

-Maryland School for the Blind students Andrea Washington, right, reacts to fellow student Nino Jacobs, left, after he donned a Space suit during a visit to NASA Headquarters in Washington, Thursday, Oct.
+Maryland School for the Blind students Andrea Washington, left, and Derontay Taylor, right, along with science teacher Colleen Shovestull, center, use their sense of touch on topographical maps to learn about the Moon during a visit to NASA Headquarters in Washington, Thursday, Oct.
 29, 2009.
 Seven students from the Maryland School for the Blind visited NASA and participated in activities to learn about NASA'smission, functions, and careers.
-Student Kuassi Kouhiko is in the background.
 Photo Credit: (NASA/Paul E. Alers)

 Disability Awareness Activity